RabbitMQ - OpenTelemetry Collector

 Follow the instructions to set up log collection:

-1. Configure logging in RabbitMQ.
-RabbitMQ supports logging via the following methods: local text log files, syslog and stdout.
-RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, none.
-For details please visit this page.
-For the dashboards to work properly, log level needs to be set to debug.
+- RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, and none.
+For more information, refer to the RabbitMQ documentation.
+To make sure the dashboard work properly, the log level needs to be set to debug.
 Default log level is info.
 All logging settings are located in RabbitMQ.conf.

-2. Configure RabbitMQ to write log lines to a local file.
-By default, RabbitMQ logs are stored in /var/log/rabbitmq/rabbit@<hostname>.log.
-The default directory for log files is listed in the RabbitMQ.conf file.
+file.
 To configure the log output destination to a log file, use one of the following settings, either in the configuration file.
-Edit or create /etc/rabbitmq/rabbitmq.conf file config:
+Edit or create/etc/rabbitmq/rabbitmq.conf

 log.dir = /var/log/rabbitmq